amykapernick/blog/site/posts/setting-up-local-dev-and-deployment-pipelines.md

 ## Setup Git Repository

-Technically you could use the whole WordPress folder as your repository but I just include my theme folder and have no issues with that.
+Technically you could use the whole WordPress folder as your repository but I only include my theme folder and have no issues with that.
 You can get a copy of the Twenty Seventeen WordPress theme from my [repository](https://github.com/amykapernick/wordpress).
 Clone this repository into the Themes folder of your local installation.

 ## Install Gulp and Sass